hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ## Recommendation
 1) Perhaps special package could be made if they are converting to annual member subscription after they hit certain subscriptions.
 2) More offers should be done during the weekend, espicially on the peak hours (4pm-8pm).
+A new package which include only using the bike during weekend could be beneficial.
-3) Do more promotion during the the spring and summer season.
+3) Do more promotion during the the spring and summer seasons.
 4) Create more outdoor ads such to be displayed at the high traffic stations.
 Other option would be creating more digital marketing to be blasted on the social media.
 Make sure to highlight the offer and compare the normal price to the subscription price.

 ## Improving the Analysis